Roundscale spearfish: Distribution

 Tetrapturus georgii is endemic to the Atlantic Ocean.
 Most specimens of this species are found in Madeira, Sicily, the Straits of Gibraltar, and the adjacent Atlantic Ocean off southern Portugal.
 But observations have been made all around the Atlantic Ocean from North to South and East to West.
 It's not unusual for them to make long migrations across the ocean.
 The nursery areas for larval and juveniles stages remain unknown.

 Diet

 Feeding habits of Tetrapturus georgii have not been reported in scientific literature.
 But the same way as their related cousins, the roundscale spearfish probably feed on schooling fishes, bony fishes, squid, octopuses and cuttlefishes.
-The billfishes are high trophic levelpredators.
+The billfishes are high trophic level predators.

 Tetrapturus georgii could be a host of the parasite Capsala laevis.

 Behavior

-Their rostrum and powerful speed burst is useful to stun and catch preys.
-Tetrapturus georgiii spends more than 60% of its time at depths of less than 10m and is thus an epi-pelagic fish.
+Their rostrum and powerful speed burst is useful to stun and catch prey.
+Tetrapturus georgii spends more than 60% of its time at depths of less than 10m and is thus an epi-pelagic fish.

 Little is known about Tetrapturus behaviors.
 This lonely migratory predators, sometimes meet in high prey density areas.
 But much of the available research focuses on individual movements and habitat use, rather than exploring group dynamics.
 The lack of comprehensive data on billfish species, combined with the challenges of studying these elusive marine animals, lead to poor social structure and behavioral understanding.